-The Lab is a workshop for emerging directors who want to get rigorous with the foundations of their craft, unhindered by production and scenographic considerations.
-Using an established text as a working model, the Lab focuses on the director’s preparation process, early stages of rehearsal, and assessment and critique of the work.
+Directors’ Lab is a development initiative for Vancouver-based professional directors who want to get rigorous with the foundations of their craft, unhindered by production and scenographic considerations.
+Using an established text as a working model, the Lab focuses on the director’s preparation process, early stages of rehearsal and assessment and critique of the work.
 This year, master teacher Peter Hinton guided a panel of professional directors over five days through investigations and experimentations with Henrik Ibsen’s A Doll’s House.
 The Lab aims to provide ongoing training and mentorship to directors interested in script-based theatre practice.